 SPLIT PEA SOUP

-This is a recipe from the SHALOM Adar issue and the cold weather we had this recipe is sure to warm up your body and soul.
+This is a recipe from the SHALOM Adar issue.
+The cold winter is still here, this recipe is sure to warm up your body and soul.
 INGREDIENTS • 2 tablespoons olive oil • 2 onions, chopped • 2 carrots, chopped • 3 stalks celery, chopped • 3 cloves garlic, minced • 2 1⁄2 cups split pea • 1 teaspoon salt • 1 teaspoon pepper • 1 teaspoon turmeric • 1⁄2 teaspoon red pepper akes• 3 potatoes, peeled, cubed • 8 cups vegetable stock 1.
 In a large soup pot, combine the olive oil, onions, carrots, and celery, and cook 5 minutes over medium heat until onions are translucent.
 2. Add the garlic and cook 2 minutes.
 3. Add the split peas, salt, pepper, tumeric, and red pepper akes, and stir until well combined.
 4. Add the vegetable stock, cover with a lid and cook for 40 minutes.
 5. Add potatoes, then cover and cook 20 more minutes.
 Then it’s all ready.
 Enjoy!

 Secret, Special, Summer Fruit Salad